Skip to main content

 • Global same-currency transfers are processed through Payhawk’s licensed Electronic Money Institution (EMI), with all funds safeguarded by J.P.
 Morgan, one of the world’s most trusted financial institutions.

-A use case: how USD same-currency payments work via SWIFT
+How USD same-currency SWIFT payments work

 SWIFT transfers are fast and suitable for larger payments in USD, and are supported in over 90 countries, including the US.

-• Outside of the US, transfers may take up to 6 business days, depending on the destination and intermediary banks.
+• Outside the US, transfers may take up to 6 business days, depending on the destination and intermediary banks.

 Useful resources